wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **M:**&ensp;If you want words, I shall give you some of the ancient words of power.
 Repeat any of them ceaselessly; they can work wonders.

 **Q:**&ensp;Are you serious?
-Would you tell a Westerner to repeat ‘*Om*’ or ‘*Ram*’ or ‘*Hare Krishna*’ ceaselessly, though he completely lacks the faith and conviction born of the right cultural and religious background?
+Would you tell a Westerner to repeat “*Om*” or “*Ram*” or “*Hare Krishna*” ceaselessly, though he completely lacks the faith and conviction born of the right cultural and religious background?
 Without confidence and fervour, repeating mechanically the same sounds, will he ever achieve anything?

 **M:**&ensp;Why not?
 It is the urge, the hidden motive that matters, not the shape it takes.
 Whatever he does, if he does it for the sake of finding his own real self, will surely bring him to himself.